-The following interest rates will be set for CWSRF loans:
+The following market interest rates will be set for CWSRF loans:

-- For loans with terms of 20 years or less, the market rate will be set at 1.5%; - For loans exceeding 20 years: - For borrowers with a medium or high AWIN risk score, or are considered to be under financial hardship by the Department, the market rate will be set at 1.5%; - For borrowers with a low AWIN risk score, the market rate will be set at 2.0%\. - Eligible borrowers who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - The market rate for Planning Loans will be set at 0%; - Project which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - The market rate for a CWSRF project with qualifying GPR components will be initial market rate with a possible maximum reduction of 0.50% based upon the percentage of total SRF fundable GPR eligible components against entire SRF fundable amount.
+- For loans with terms of 20 years or less, the market rate may be set at up to 1.5%; - For loans exceeding 20 years: - For borrowers with a medium or high AWIN risk score, or are considered to be under financial hardship by the Department, the market rate up to 1.5%; - For borrowers with a low AWIN risk score, the market rate will be set at of up to 2.0%. - Eligible borrowers who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - The market rate for Planning Loans will be set at 0%; - Project which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - The market rate for a CWSRF project with qualifying GPR components will be initial market rate with a possible maximum reduction of 0.50% based upon the percentage of total SRF fundable GPR eligible components against entire SRF fundable amount.
 Projects that are 100% GPR eligible will receive a total reduction of market rate of 0.50%.
-If a CWSRF funded project has a combination of GPR eligible items and ineligible items, a blended rate will be calculated based upon the percentage of each portion.
+If a CWSRF funded project has a combination of GPR eligible items and ineligible items, a blended rate may be calculated and applied based upon the Department's policy.